Toby Collyer

-Tobias Christopher Collyer (born 3 January 2004) is an English professional footballer who plays as a defensive midfielder for EFL Championship club West Bromwich Albion, on loan from club Manchester United.
+Tobias Christopher Collyer (born 3 January 2004) is an English professional footballer who plays as a defensive midfielder for club West Bromwich Albion.

+Collyer joined Manchester United's youth system in 2022, from Brighton & Hove Albion.
+He made his first-team debut for United in August 2024.
+While at United, he had loan spells at West Bromwich Albion and Hull City.
+Collyer played youth international football for England at under-16 and under-20 levels.

 Club career

+Brighton & Hove Albion

 Born in Worthing, Collyer began his career in Brighton & Hove Albion's youth system at the under-12 level.
 At the age of 15, he made his under-18s debut.
 Collyer became a key player for the team in the 2020–21 season, as Brighton finished third in Premier League South and won the Premier League under-17s Cup.
 Soon after his 17th birthday, Collyer made his under-23s debut, playing the full 90-minute match against Tottenham Hotspur in January 2021.

 Manchester United

 In March 2022, he joined the Manchester United Academy.
 United signed him on a three-and-a-half-year deal after he turned down a new contract with Brighton & Hove Albion.
 He had impressed during his trial with United the previous month.
 During his signing, Collyer's former Brighton under-18 coach Mark Beard praised his work ethic, running ability, and discipline.
 He made a strong impression during his first season, playing for United in the under-21 team in Premier League 2 and appearing twice against the first-team side in the EFL Trophy.
 He also made three appearances for United's U21.

 Collyer was included in Manchester United's first-team's opening pre-season squad to face Leeds United on 12 July 2023 in Oslo, but did not make it onto the pitch.
-He made his first-team debut in the starting eleven as Manchester United lost to Wrexham 3–1 on 26 July 2023 in San Diego, California on their USA Tour pre-season.
+He made his first-team debut in the starting eleven as Manchester United lost to Wrexham 3–1 on 26 July 2023 in San Diego on their USA Tour pre-season.
 Collyer made his competitive debut during the 2024 FA Community Shield against Manchester City, coming on as a substitute in the 59th minute.
 He made his Premier League debut on 1 September 2024, coming on as a half-time substitute for Casemiro in a 3–0 home defeat to Liverpool at Old Trafford.
-He also made his FA Cup debut on 12 January 2025, coming on as a substitute for Kobbie Mainoo in extra time in an away win against Arsenal with 5–3 on penalties.
+He also made his FA Cup debut on 12 January 2025, coming on as a substitute for Kobbie Mainoo in extra time in an away match against Arsenal that ended 5–3 on penalties.
 On 23 January 2025, Collyer made his Europa League debut in a 2–1 victory over Rangers.
-His performance earned him praise from Manchester United teammate and captain Bruno Fernandes.
-On 26 January 2025, Collyer came off the bench in a Premier League match against Fulham at Craven Cottage, and cleared the ball off the line, his performance earning further praise from teammates and the public audience.
+His performance earned him praise from team captain Bruno Fernandes.
+On 26 January 2025, Collyer came off the bench in a Premier League match against Fulham at Craven Cottage and cleared the ball off the line, his performance earning further praise from teammates and the public audience.